ragrim07/btc-jump-variance/README.md

 # Bitcoin jump clustering and the variance risk premium

+> **TL;DR:** Bitcoin jumps cluster, and a self-exciting model captures dependence that standard jump-diffusions cannot.
+> The variance risk premium is large and persistent, but the apparent link between jump activity and premium compression is largely in-sample.
+> The headline compression signal does **not** survive the holdout, so there is no convincing evidence yet that jump activity predicts the VRP.
+> The model's biggest finding may be what it misses: variance persists ~9.5 days vs. 2.4 predicted, pointing to a missing slow factor.

-I started this with a question I couldn't answer from reading alone: Bitcoin's price jumps clearly arrive in bunches rather than evenly, so if a bunch is happening right now, does that tell you anything about whether options are about to get cheaper?
+I started this with a question I couldn't answer from reading alone: Bitcoin's price jumps clearly arrive in bunches rather than evenly, so if jump activity is high right now, does that tell you anything about the future behaviour of the variance risk premium?

 Answering it needs a quantity you can't observe directly (how "agitated" the jump process currently is), so most of this repo is the machinery to estimate that, plus the checks I